-In this career quiz for Training Managers, you will find out if working as one is right for you.
+In this career quiz for Training Managers, you will find out if you should become a Training and Development Manager.

 There are 3 answers to each question: Dislike, Okay and Like.

 Answer “Dislike” if you tell yourself “Ugh… Sounds boring” or “I’m not sure”

 Answer “Okay” if you tell yourself “Umm… I think I will be okay with that”

 Answer “Like” if you tell yourself “Yes, I’m interested”

 |You are interested in principles and methods for curriculum and training design, teaching and instruction for individuals and groups, and the measurement of training effects.|

 |You are interested in the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.|

 |Analyze training needs to develop new training programs or modify and improve existing programs.|